beerbong/com_beerbong_zipinst/README.md

 Warning!!
 ==========
-      Only tested in a Samsung Galaxy Note (GT-N7000)
+      Only tested in a Samsung Galaxy Note (GT-N7000) with JellyBeer rom

 Known Bugs
 ==========